JanssenProject/jans/docs/admin/kubernetes-ops/README.md

 # Overview

-This Operation Guide helps you learn about the common operations for Janssen on Kubernetes.
+This Operation guide helps you learn about the common operations for Janssen on Kubernetes.

 ## Prerequisite